 All members of staff who provide a reference will be responsible themselves for checking the content to ensure that it only contains factual and verifiable statements.
 If there is any doubt about whether to include information, caution will be exercised and it will be omitted.
-Alternatively, advice will be sought from a senior figure, e.g. the headteacher or the chair of governors.
+Alternatively, advice will be sought from a senior figure, e.g. the headteacher or HR through GCC.